defold/doc/docs/en/manuals/gui-layouts.md

 : The pixel height of the qualifier.

 Device Models
 : A comma separated list of device models.
-The device model matches the start of the device model name, e.g. "iPhone10" will match "iPhone10,3".
+The device model matches the start of the device model name, e.g. `iPhone10` will match "iPhone10,\*" models.
+Model names with commas should be enclosed in quotes, i.e. `"iPhone10,3", "iPhone10,6"` matches iPhone X models (see https://www.theiphonewiki.com/wiki/Models).
 Note that the only platforms reporting a device model when calling `sys.get_sys_info()` is Android and iOS.
 Other platforms return an empty string and will therefore never pick a display profile that has a device model qualifier.

 ![New display profiles](images/gui-layouts/new_profiles.png){srcset="images/gui-layouts/new_profiles@2x.png 2x"}